Ursula Schleicher: Career

 Schleicher was employed as a harp and piano teacher for the Seminários Livres de Música at the Federal University of Bahia in Bahia, Brazil from 1961 to 1963 and was the university orchestra's first harpist.
 She went on to work at an Italian news agency in Munich between 1964 and 1965.
 In 1965, Schleicher became a member of the CSU after she was persuaded to enter politics by Anton Jaumann, the Bavarian Minister for Economy and Transport.
-She thus became the CSU's women officer that same year at party headquarters in Munich.
+She thus became the CSU's women's affairs officer that same year at party headquarters in Munich.
 The job entailed her travelling across Germany in towns with no women on their ward councils and was instrumental in the building of the Women's Union.
-In 1972, Schleicher was elected to the Bundestag via the CSU's party list and took leave from her job as its woman officer three years later.
+In 1972, Schleicher was elected to the Bundestag via the CSU's party list and took leave from her job as its women's affairs officer three years later.
 She was the only female on the CSU's parliamentary group for the first four years and was chair of the family committee.
 Schleicher was a secretary of the Presidium of the Bundestag from 1972 to 1979, chair of the women's union in Lower Fraconia between 1975 and 1995 and deputy federal chair of the Catholic Worker Movement from 1975 to 1983.

 At the 1979 European Parliament election in West Germany, she was elected as a Member of the European Parliament (MEP), serving a five-year term in the European Parliament on behalf of the European People's Party (EPP) and the European Democrats for the Germany constituency.
 Schleicher was a member of the Committee on the Environment, Public Health and Consumer Protection and the Delegation for relations with the Committee of EFTA Parliamentarians.
 She left the Bundestag in 1980, and became vice-president of European Movement Germany in the same year.
 Schleicher was reelected to the European Parliament at the 1984 European Parliament election in West Germany.
 She became vice-chair of the Committee on the Environment, Public Health and Consumer Protection and a substitute of each of the Committee on Budgets, the Committee on Women's Rights and the Committee on Youth, Culture, Education, Information and Sport.